HerzLab/ConnectivityInMemoryStimulation/README.md

 ## Analysis Pipeline

-All analyses are implemented in **MATLAB** and organized into three modules that directly correspond to the main analytical components of the paper.
+All analyses are implemented in **MATLAB** and organized into three modules that correspond directly to the major analytical components of the manuscript.

 ### S1.
 Structural Connectivity of Stimulation Sites